LaurentRDC/dissertation/content/graphite.md

 ```{.matplotlib #fig:graphite-electronic-structure file="figures/graphite/estructure.py" caption="In-plane electronic dispersion $E(\vect{k})$ for graphite.
 The in-plane section of the Brillouin zone is shown below.
 The dotted black line represents the line-cut used for @fig:graphite-photoexcitation."}
 ```

 The nonequilibrium behavior of photoexcited graphite is dominated by the structure of the electronic dispersion near the $\vect{K}$ points, at the corner of the Brillouin zone.
 These points, where the dispersion of each band meet, are called Dirac points.
-Near the Dirac points, the dispersion adopts a conical shape, called Dirac cones.
+In analogy to graphene[@Novoselov2005], the dispersion in graphite adopts a conical shape, called Dirac cones, near the Dirac points[@Zhou2006].

 TODO: MS comment: mention Fermi surface